 - Injections of anti-vascular endothelial growth factor (anti-VEGF) drugs into the eye.
 These drugs may block the growth of new blood vessels that can cause glaucoma.
-This treatment is still being studied.

 - Laser treatment to prevent the growth of new, abnormal blood vessels that leads to glaucoma.